Section 8 Eviction Notice

 The property was let to the tenant as a condition of their employment but the employment has now come to an end.

 The property was let on the basis of false information provided by the tenant or one of their referees/ guarantor.

-NOTE: There is no specific ground for evicting a tenant from a property because the landlord needs or wants to sell the property.
+Selling a vacant possession on the open market is likely to enable the landlord to obtain the best price for the sale, however there is no specific ground for evicting a tenant from a property because the landlord needs or wants to sell the property.